Falah-Jabar-Rahim/SVM-RSF-ML-Pipeline-for-Clinical-Data-Analysis/README.md

 - Choose the SVM kernel by setting `--kernel_fn` to one of the following options: linear, rbf, poly, or sigmoid (default is rbf).
 - Control the regularization strength using `--C` (default is 1.0).
 - Set `--gamma` to define the kernel coefficient.
 Acceptable values include 'scale', 'auto', or a float ( default is 0.55).
-- The outputs include: [ROC Curve](https://scikit-learn.org/stable/auto_examples/model_selection/plot_roc.html#sphx-glr-auto-examples-model-selection-plot-roc-py), [Precision-Recall Curve](https://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html), [Calibration Curve](https://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibrationDisplay.html), plot of feature importance, and classification metrics (Accuracy (ACC), Recall, Precision, and F1-score).
+- The outputs include: ROC curve, Precision-Recall curve, Calibration curve, plot of feature importance, and classification metrics (Accuracy (ACC), Recall, Precision, and F1-score).

 # 4. RSF: